proficy/documentation/README.md

 **Purchase Amount:** The amount of BNB you want to spend on a snipe
 **Contract Address:** The address of the token contract you want to snipe
 **Dev Wallet Address:** This should be left empty.
 If there is input in this field before pressing START, it will override any of the following.
 If DxSale and PinkSale are not checked, the bot will use the contract owner address as dev wallet address.
 If DxSale or PinkSale is checked, the bot will fetch the presale owner address.
 In rare occasions the bot can’t find the owner address on a fairlaunched contract.
 In this case it will throw an error and ask you to put the owner address in there manually.
-**Contract Bot Address:** Put your sniping contract address in here.
-After successfully minting a Mempool or BlockBot NFT, the minting dashboard will automatically return your personal sniping contract address.
-Otherwise you can always query the read function 19 on the according NFT contract by putting in your NFT tokenID to obtain the address.
 **Track Dev:** This method will track the dev wallet and tries to buy everytime the dev wallet makes a move.
 The most important usecase of this is for launches on which the devs already added liquidity but disabled trading.
 With this method you can snipe on any launch.
 It can be combined with any of the following methods, besides Snipe Liquidity.
 **Snipe Liquidity:** This method will only snipe if liquidity is added.
 It can be used on fairlaunches, DxSale launches and PinkSale launches.
 It can be combined with any of the following methods.
 **DxSale:** If this is checked, the presale owner address is used as dev wallet address.
 Leave the dev wallet address input empty.
 **PinkSale:** If this is checked, the presale owner address is used as dev wallet address.
 Leave the dev wallet address input empty.
 In order to make this work you have to put the PinkSale URL in the according input in the settings tab.
 **Sell Methods:** If this is checked, the trailing stop loss and take profit methods are activated.
 You can find the inputs in the settings tab.
-**Anti Snipe:** If this is checked, the blocks to wait method is activated.
+**Anti Snipe:** If this is checked, the block to aim at is activated.
 You can find the input in the settings tab.
 **Anti maxTxAmount:** If this is checked, the bot will do split transactions.
 This applies both to buying and selling.
 This means you will do multiple buys/sells in one single tx.
 You can find the inputs in the settings tab.
 To make this work, you have to make sure the listing price and maxTxAmount inputs are correct and don’t exceed your purchase amount.
 The bot will do the math for you and let you know if something is wrong.
 Also consider to increase the Gaslimit significantly.
 If a contract is poorly designed, it might take up to 1mil Gaslimit to make a single buy call.
 This means if you want to do 10 buys in one single tx you’d need at least 10mil Gaslimit.
 (We can’t estimate the gaslimit for you if the contract has no liquidity pair on the router)
 **Anti Rug:** If this is checked, the anti rug methods are active.
 This means the bot will automatically frontrun the dev’s tx when they change the txFee, maxTxAmount or disable trading.
 You can find the according inputs in the anti rug tab.